 Why Relocate your WordPress Website

-Reasons for relocation are many and varied and can be as simple as discovering a much better deal elsewhere.
+Reasons to migrate WordPress site to new domain are many and varied and can be as simple as discovering a much better deal elsewhere.
 Sometimes the move is driven by dissatisfaction, or a dispute, with the current hosting provider.
 Sometimes, the current provider may be unable to provide a specific service you require e.g. SSL Certificate, static IP address, or implementation of specialist software or services.

 In general, most designers, hosting companies and registrars will respond in a professional manner to your requests for the information required to effect a website move.
 Doing otherwise places their business at risk, as the national domain registrar enforces compliance with the rules.